openoms/bitcoin-tutorials/electrs/README.md

 Find electrs between running processes with:
 `htop`

-To chack if it is serving on the port 50001:
+Check if it is serving on the port 50001:
 `$ lsof -i`

 Look for the output: